SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-22-greens-asymmetry.md

 > hoc opus, hic labor est.
 >
 > The descent to hell is easy;
-> Night and day the door to black Dis is open.
+> Night and day the door of black Dis is open.
 > But to retrace steps and escape into the air,
 > That is the task, this is the hard work.

 Genius builds over generations, but any fool can burn.

+(Hey, that almost looks good in Latin: _Genius per saecula aedificat; quilibet ineptus urere potest._)

 ## Counterpoint: We Are Not _Entirely_ Powerless